A Message from the EUA President:

 Dr. Becky Huechteman, EU professor emeritus and Evangel alum

-Since 1955, the Evangel Auxiliary has been providing prayer support and fundraising for special projects to the university.
+Since 1955, the Evangel Advocates (formerly the EU Auxiliary) have been providing prayer support and fundraising for special projects to the university.
 The Brick Paver Project is the current fundraising effort of EUA.

-From the beginning, the Auxiliary has operated with specific purposes in mind:
+From the beginning, the Advocates have operated with specific purposes in mind: